paulbnjl/PySerSpec/README.md

 Note : this can be adapted to other shimadzu devices as well.
 According to the Shimadzu UV-1800 manual :

-Sending and receiving protocols are the same, the differences being in the definition of some command lines :

 http://www.sustainable-desalination.net/wp-content/uploads/2013/05/UV-1800.pdf

+Sending and receiving protocols are the same, the differences being in the definition of some command lines.